 Here we are using Ubuntu, Debian, and CentOS as servers that we will use to configure using Ansible.
 Thus, to install the SSH server and open port 22 on them, you can use these commands.

 sudo apt install openssh-server sudo systemctl enable ssh

-to allow port 22 in firewall-
+to allow port 22 in the firewall-

 sudo ufw allow 22

 For RHEL or CentOS

 sudo dnf install openssh-server sudo systemctl enable sshd

 sudo firewall-cmd --zone=public --permanent --add-port=22/tcp